-Presider: Creator God, you give us all good things.
-You know our needs and fulfill our desires.
-You protect all of us when we are fragile and give all of us courage when we are weak.
-Bless this new [name the new access feature] and those who will use it.
+Presider: Creator God, bless this new [name the new access feature] and those who will use it.
 May it open up a world of new possibilities for our community.
 May it bring worshipers to our assembly, students to Your saving Word and seekers to Your divine love.